anthonygrees/compliance-workshop/windows_inspec.md

 ![Windows Version](/images/4kb.png)

 ### Step 5: Check if a package is installed
 Is a particular package installed ?
+Add the following code.

 ```bash
 control 'PACKAGE INSTALLED _ TELNET and CHROME' do